Sacha Killeya-Jones: Professional career

-2019-22
+2019–22

 In April 2019, Killeya-Jones joined Get Better Academy, a private basketball academy based in Prague.
 He played 12 games for the academy team Sparta Praha of the 1.Liga, the second-tier Czech basketball league, and averaged 18.7 points and 8.3 rebounds per game.
-On July 11, Killeya-Jones signed with Braunschweig of the Basketball Bundesliga, the top-tier German league, but never played an official game with the team.
+On July 11, Killeya-Jones signed with Braunschweig of the Basketball Bundesliga, the top-tier German league, but never played an official game with the team due to injury.
 For the 2019–20 season, he signed with Kalev/Cramo, an Estonian team competing in the Latvian-Estonian Basketball League and VTB United League.
 He averaged 10.3 points and 4.0 rebounds per game for the club.

 On July 13, 2020, Killeya-Jones signed with MKS Dąbrowa Górnicza of the Polish Basketball League.
-He averaged 19 points, 8.9 rebounds, 2 assists and 2 blocks per game, but left the team in January 2021.
+He averaged 19 points, 8.9 rebounds, 2 assists and 2 blocks per game, but left the team in January 2021 after suffering a torn Patellar Tendon.

 On August 23, 2021, Killeya-Jones signed with Hapoel Gilboa Galil of the Israeli Basketball Premier League.
-In 2021-22, he led the league in scoring, averaging 18.4 points per game.
+In 2021–22, he led the league in scoring, averaging 18.4 points per game.

-Oklahoma City Blue (2022–present)
+Oklahoma City Blue (2022–2023)

-On October 2, 2022, Killeya-Jones was signed to the Oklahoma City Thunder as Sterling Brown was waived.
-In his first preseason game with the Thunder, Killeya-Jones recorded one block against Vlatko Čančar.
+On October 2, 2022, Killeya-Jones signed with the Oklahoma City Thunder as Sterling Brown was waived.
+In his first preseason game with the Thunder, he recorded one block against Vlatko Čančar.
+After just one preseason game, he was waived on October 4.
+On November 3, he was named to the opening night roster for the Oklahoma City Blue.

-After just one preseason game with Oklahoma City, he was waived on October 4.
+Surne Bilbao Basket (2023–present)

-On November 3, 2022, Killeya-Jones was named to the opening night roster for the Oklahoma City Blue.
+On June 30, 2023, Killeya-Jones signed with Surne Bilbao Basket of the Liga ACB.